The £200,000 Scottish Veterans Fund is now open for bids from projects that improve the lives of former service personnel and their families.

-The fund, supported by the SNP Government and Standard Life Aberdeen, backs projects that provide new or innovative approaches to improving the lives of veterans.
+The 2020/21 fund, supported by the SNP Government and Standard Life Aberdeen, will also consider projects that recognise the impact of the coronavirus (COVID-19) pandemic.

-Executive Chairman of Veterans Scotland Chris Hughes added:
+Executive Chairman of Veterans Scotland Chris Hughes said:

 “Continuation of this support to those leaving the Service, veterans and their families is particularly welcome and important in the current difficult circumstances and additional challenges faced by all in that community and more widely.”

 “The Scottish Veterans Fund is particularly aimed at helping veterans overcome disadvantage experienced as a result of service, as well as supporting projects that help veterans and their families successfully transition to civilian life.”